 As a business, risk preparation is always key.
-However, even with optimal planning, there’s always potential for disruption due to unforeseen financial exposures or disagreement between parties on risk allocation.
-Taking steps to minimise disruptive risk is critical to the success of a transaction, particularly when it comes to completing sensitive mergers and acquisitions.
+However, even with optimal planning, there’s always room for disruption in a steady workflow.
+Taking steps to minimize disruptive risk is critical to the success of a transaction, particularly when it comes to completing sensitive mergers and acquisitions.

-Strategic buyers, private equity firms, and other deal participants, especially across borders, need to keep transactional risk top of mind when engaging in a transaction.
+Strategic buyers, private equity firms, and deal participants, especially across borders, need to keep transactional risk top of mind while closing deals.
 Common instances of transactional risks that can impact M&A activities include:

-Strong due diligence, coupled with insurance designed specifically for transactional risk, can help facilitate your deal and safeguard you against financial loss.
+Strong due diligence, coupled with insurance designed specifically for transactional risk, can help facilitate your deal.